NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 ### Third party SP supporting metadata upload
 #### Using XML file

-You can download NYU's Shibboleth IdP metadata from https://shibboleth.nyu.edu/idp/shibboleth and save it to a file which you can upload to your SP (service provider) **before** the date and time of the actual change
+You can download NYU's Shibboleth IdP metadata from https://shibboleth.nyu.edu/idp/shibboleth and save it to a file which you can upload to your SP (service provider) **before** the date and time of the actual change.

 #### Using dynamic load